liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Added new methods in `ScreenNameValidator` interface
+### Added New Methods in the `ScreenNameValidator` Interface
 - **Date:** 2015-Mar-17
 - **JIRA Ticket:** LPS-53409

 #### What changed?

-The `ScreenNameValidator` interface has new methods `getDescription(Locale locale)` and `getJSValidation()`.
+The `ScreenNameValidator` interface has new methods `getDescription(Locale)` and `getJSValidation()`.

 #### Who is affected?

-This affects developers who have implemented custom screen name validator with the `ScreenNameValidator` interface.
+This affects developers who have implemented a custom screen name validator with the `ScreenNameValidator` interface.

 #### How should I update my code?

 You should implement the new methods introduced in the interface.

-- `getDescription(Locale locale)`: returns a description of what the screen name validator validates.
+- `getDescription(Locale)`: returns a description of what the screen name validator validates.

 - `getJSValidation()`: returns the JavaScript input validator on the client side.

 #### Why was this change made?